-As the bus passes through the Himalayan ghats, picturesque views of hills, valleys, gorges, and forests is a commonplace – it is a God sent opportunity for photography enthusiasts.
-No other Trek is so steeped in mythology to justify the title of “Valley of Gods”.
+The route passes through the Himalayan ghats, picturesque views of hills, valleys, gorges, and forests.
+And is a commonplace for photography enthusiasts.
 Follow the trail of Pandavas who took the very same route to ascend to heaven via Swargarohini, the mountain that dominates the Har Ki Dun valley.
-The mountain views you get on this trek are so unique and special.
 This is the only valley from where you can see Swargarohini, Bandarpoonch, and Blackpeak, all together.
 You can also see the Ruinsara peaks from here.
-And importantly, It is better that you join us with preparation for the campfire, as your participation will not only make yourself known to others but also gives you some refreshing energy in that chilling weather even if you are super tired from whole day’s trekking!

 Click Here to know What is The Best Time for Har Ki Dun Trek